VermeirJellen/MT4-Execution_Framework/README.md

 This mql4-framework consists of a few dedicated modules that are linked together in order to assist the user with rapid prototyping and testing of simple TA forex strategies.
 An example expert advisor is also added for demonstration purposes.
 Note that the project was created before the object oriented refactoring of the mql4 language: Backward compatibility ensures that all functionality remains valid.

 ###USAGE
-To create an expert advisor, the user must copy and overwrite the main expert .mq4 file and the "trading criterion" include file that contains the actual trading logic.
+To create an expert advisor, the user must copy and overwrite the main expert `.mq4` file and the `trading criterion` include file that contains the actual trading logic.

 - View `experts/Skeleton.mq4`: This module links all the other modules in the framework together.
 When creating a new Expert Advisor (eg, trading bot), the user should first copy and rename this file and subsequently place it in the `./experts` folder.
 Next, Line 37 of the file should be modified in such a way that it links to the "trading criterion" include file of the new expert advisor.
 View `experts/MomentumEA.mq4` for an example.
 - View `include/TradingCriterionSkeleton.mqh`: This module contains the functions with the trading logic that should be defined by the user.
 The user should copy and rename this file and place it in the `./include` directory.
 Trading criterion functions are documented in the skeleton file and are further discussed in the "Framework Functions (overwrite)" section below.
 View `include/TradingCriterionMomentumEA.mqh` for an example.